15 things cops wish the public knew about policing

 Unfortunately, most of what most people know about cops is from watching television

 A question posted on Quora asked, “What do police officers wish the general public knew?”
 Retired officer and Police1 Columnist Tim Dees gave his opinion on the topic below.
-Add your thoughts in the comments.
-If you are not a Police1 verified member, it’s free and easy to join Police1 for immediate access to reader comments.
+Add your thoughts in the box below.

 1. Use of force isn't pretty.

 People have been conditioned by TV to believe that a properly trained police officer of any size can take down a person of superior size and strength, quickly, almost effortlessly, without the use of weapons, and without any injury to either party.
 This is not true.
 Few cops are expert martial artists.
 The defensive tactics training they receive is fairly perfunctory.
 Struggles often result in injured joints, lacerations, concussions and other injuries to both parties.
 There is lots of cursing and screaming involved.
 The cops usually win, but only because they can get enough cops on the scene to overwhelm the adversary.